Second-Last/math1060-fvt/slides.md

 - This is an intrinsic property of the shape.

-- While FVT itself isn't used in the recognition algorithm, it motivates why curvature-based methods like CSS are effective.
+- While FVT itself isn't used in the recognition algorithm, it motivates why curvature-based methods like CSS are effective at using a small number of data points to describe complex curves.

 ---